js-b2-g11/static-code-analyzer-web/README.md

 This web application is an integration of the various static code analysis tools which generates a unified report for a given file/file directory.
 Using API calls we can obtain the various issues present in the code based on the tool used.
 A GO or NO-GO status is provided when all the issues in the code are cleared or not.

 ## Standards
-The code coverage is 85%
+The code coverage for the test cases is 85%

 ## Tools Used
 Checkstyle, PMD, Simian tool